Semantic Communications for Wireless Sensing: RIS-aided Encoding and Self-supervised Decoding: Inverse Semantic-aware Encoding

 and

 respectively, where $ \circ $ is the Hadamard product calculator, a.k.a., element-wise product.
 In the following, we encode the 3D data ${\bm{Y}}_A$ and ${\bm{Y}}_P$ onto 2D measurements, respectively.
 The encoding idea is inspired by the SCI system that compresses several optical spectrums of an object over multiple wavelengths into one spectrum, or several frames of a high-speed video into one frame.
 Specifically, the 3D data is first modulated by a coded aperture, and then spectrally dispersed by the dispersing element, and finally integrated across the spectral dimension to a 2D measurement.
 For the 3D sensing data ${\bm{Y}}_A$ and ${\bm{Y}}_P$, although the spectral dispersion process can be performed by low-power computing elements, there are several difficulties in adopting the compression scheme as in the SCI system: \begin{enumerate} \item[D1)] The fixed coded aperture in the SCI system is hard to be used in encoding signal spectrums that change dramatically on the time scale.
 However, the time-varying coded aperture scheme~\cite{qiao2020snapshot} increases the hardware cost and consume more storage space to record the patterns. \item[D2)] It is difficult for system designers to strike the balance between decoding performance and resource consumption.
-The inverse decoding problem is hard to be solved by traditional methods.
-The deep learning method, e.g., convolutional neural networks, requires expensive well-labeled dataset and a long time training~\cite{zhang2018ffdnet}, making the aperture patterns cannot be changed frequently. \item[D3)] Signal spectrums are more sensitive than spectral images or video frames.
+The inverse decoding problem is hard to be solved by traditional methods. {The deep learning approach, such as convolutional neural networks, necessitates the use of extensive, well-labeled datasets and prolonged training periods~\cite{zhang2018ffdnet}, which restricts the frequency of aperture pattern updates.} \item[D3)] Signal spectrums are more sensitive than spectral images or video frames.
 We find from the experiments that the decoded sensing signal spectrums may lead to errors when performing some sensing tasks that are sensitive to the deviations in signal phase values, e.g., localization. \end{enumerate} To overcome the aforementioned difficulties, we rethink the SCI system from hardware design to software algorithms.
 For (D1) and (D2), we can observe from \eqref{AmMask} that the amplitude response matrix of the RIS has potential to perform a similar function as the coded aperture in the SCI system.
 It has been shown that the reconfiguration time for the RIS to change the response matrix is around $33$ ns~\cite{cui2020information}.
 Therefore, by changing the response matrix over time, the low-cost transmissive elements on the RIS can encode the sensing signals.
 In addition, the response values can be obtained from the hardware design parameters.
 This saves the storage resources to record a large number of original response values.
 Moreover, the amplitude and phase response values are discrete numbers, which can be determined by the number of coding bits.
 For example, $4$-bit coding bringse $16$ different available response values.
 Following that, we propose a self-supervision decoding algorithm for arbitrary RIS response matrices, which is discussed in Section~\ref{SS5}.
 Error negligible decoding results are achieved without pre-training resource consumption.